ToddAtkins01/virtual-pet-shelter/src/README.md

 You will be hydrating them.
 Then you will also have an opportunity to play with these guys.
 After each interaction you will be able to see the health status of each pet.
-Thakn you for stopping by and enjoy these pets!
+Thank you for stopping by and enjoy these pets!